zaterdag 11 juli 2020

 2019 - Duo exhibition with Barbarizm at art space Trixie.
 Curator for Onze Ambassade music festival in collaboration with West Den Haag.
 Establishes Parnoisia Records for Reakt/Parnassia with a label on Bandcamp and monthly one hour programs for Radio Tonka.

 2020 - Several new publications for Maldoracca.
-Struggle with Covid-19.
+Struggle with Covid-19 / Long Covid.

-2021 - Struggle with Covid-19 (Long Covid), Maldoracca, Maldoror Galerie and Parnoisia Records continue at a slow pace.
+2021 - Struggle with Long Covid, Maldoracca, Maldoror Galerie and Parnoisia Records continue at a slow pace.
 Joins group exhibition 'Fried!' at an abandoned church in Voorburg with nine paintings.
+Investigates the history and whereabouts of artist Arthur Berkhoff.

 Gepost door Anthony Blokdijk op 02:39